Zendesk Integration

 {% hint style="info" %}

-***Info:** Setting up an automation ensures data stays up to date by syncing records at scheduled intervals.*&#x20;
+You can set up an automation to ensure data stays up to date by syncing records at scheduled intervals.&#x20;

 {% endhint %}